 About

 Hi!
-I am Sachintha and I am a PhD Student at the Martin Luther University Halle-Wittenberg (MLU), at the Chair of Econometrics and Empirical Economic Research.
-I am also an associated PhD Student at the Economics of Connected Natural Commons (ECO-N), University of Leipzig, and a Joachim Herz Stiftung Fellow since 2024.
+I am Sachintha, a PhD candidate at the Martin Luther University Halle-Wittenberg (MLU), at the Chair of Econometrics and Empirical Economic Research.
+I am also an associated doctoral researcher at the Economics of Connected Natural Commons (ECO-N), University of Leipzig, and a Joachim Herz Stiftung Fellow since 2024.

-Before starting my PhD, I worked as an Economist at Verité Research, an independent think tank based in Sri Lanka, where I also served as the Team Leader of the Economics unit.
-At Verité, I engaged in a variety of projects addressing issues such as youth unemployment, female labor force participation, social welfare policies, and agricultural policy.
+Before starting my PhD, I worked as an Economist at Verité Research, an independent think tank in Sri Lanka, where I led the Economics unit.
+My work there covered youth unemployment, female labor force participation, social welfare policy and agricultural policy.
 I collaborated with organisations including UNICEF, UNDP, the World Bank, the European Union, CIPE and the Sri Lankan Government.
-I continue to be affiliated with Verité Research.
+I remain affiliated with Verité Research.

 I am always happy to collaborate or chat about research.
 Please feel free to get in touch!